 To claim unfair dismissal, you must normally present your claim to the tribunal service within 3 months of losing your job.
 In specific instances, late claims will be allowed to proceed.
 Even if you are going through an appeal process, do not delay in making your tribunal claim.
 The clock is running from the date of dismissal, not the date of the appeal!

 You will now have to speak with an organisation called ACAS before you can proceed with any tribunal claims.
-There is also now a fee to pay; unless you have limited savings and income.
+There is no longer a fee to pay.
 Contact our advice line before making contact with ACAS if you have any concerns.

 If you wish to make a late claim, contact our helpline now to see if there is a chance it could proceed.
 Contact our advice line.